blakestone95/AshkeepersRestWebsite/Docs/Processes.md

 It is generally up to the developer to choose when they want to create a commit and how they want to compose their commit messages.
 Some advice:

 1. Avoid committing code that doesn't work
-2. If you do, put a note "non-working commit" at the end of your commit message
+2. If you do, put a note "non-working commit" or something at the end of your commit message
 3. Commit when you have a part of your feature working
     - For example, when you...
     - ...Create a new React component